DataSF/draft-publishing-standards/basemap/parcels.md

 ## Use

-* To tie deeds and legal records to a property mapped [through an official land subdivision process](http://sfpublicworks.org/services/subdivisions-and-mapping)
+* Assessor Parcel Numbers are used to tie deeds and legal records to property
-* To assess and collect taxes on land and improvements
+* Assessor Parcel Numbers used to assess and collect taxes on land and improvements
 * As a common administrative identifier for a number of processes like permitting

 ### Accepted values

-* Should be provided in a dataset as at least 2 separate fields:
+* Must be provided in a dataset as 2 separate fields:
-  * Block as `blk` or `block` or `block_num`
+  * Block as `blk` or `block` or `block_num` - must have 4 numeric digits and an optional letter suffix
-  * Lot as `lot` or `lot_num`
+  * Lot as `lot` or `lot_num` - must have 3 numeric digits and an optional letter suffix
 * When representing the fully qualified APN as a single field:
   * Name the column either `apn` or `assessor_parcel_number` or `blklot` or `block_and_lot`
-  * Concatenate the block and lot together
+  * Concatenate the block and lot values together
   * Do not separate the block and lot number with space or other characters
     * 0585012D instead of 0585/012D
   * Do not prepend with additional text like `APN` or `Block and Lot Number`
-  * Also provide the block and lot as separate fields
-    * Blocks will have 4 numeric digits and an optional character suffix (pad lower numbers with 0; block 117 becomes 0117)
-    * Lots will have 3 numeric digits and an optional character suffix (pad lower numbers with 0; lot 4 becomes 004)
 * Current parcels and corresponding identifiers in the current subdivision parcels below
 * Historic parcels and corresponding identifiers in the recorded parcel geography below \(note limitations\)